SatoryKono/ChEMBL_data_acquisition/docs/en/guides/DEBUGGING.md

 ## 4. Missing dictionary data

 - Targets rely on `config/dictionary/_target` files.
-Run `python scripts/get_target_data.py all --print-config` to confirm the paths.
+Run `get-target-data all --print-config` to confirm the paths.
 - For test items check the molecule hierarchy CSV.
 Use `python -m library.integration.molecule_catalog --help` to rebuild the cache if necessary.